Follow TV Tropes

 • In that case, Urey would be a world-famous NOBEL chemist.

 • When Lawrence is tasked with being nice for 24 hours, he invents a persona of Dr. Sunny D. Optimist on the spot.
-Whenever he's acting like this, he's not Ernest Lawrence anymore.
+You are not allowed to call him Ernest whenever he's acting like this.

 • Innocuously Important Episode: The S-1 Executive Committee meeting.
 At first it just seems like a whirlwind of chaos, until you realize that they're still building a gadget.
 The meeting pretty much kicks off the entire Manhattan Project.